KasperJuunge/generic-ml-project-structure/README.md

 # generic-ml-project-structure
-My file structure for ML projects with Jupyter Notebooks
+My file structure for ML projects with Jupyter Notebooks and PyTorch.